tanjilahmed002/tanjilahmed002/README.md

 #### Passionate about Programming & Software Development

-<br><br>💻 Passionate about programming and always excited to learn new technologies  <br><br>🐍 Love turning ideas into real projects through code, especially using Python  <br><br>🚀 Continuously improving my skills in software development, problem solving, and networking  <br><br>✨ Dreaming of becoming a successful Software Engineer and building impactful software for the future
+Passionate about programming and always curious to learn new technologies 💻
+I enjoy turning ideas into real projects through code, especially using Python 🐍
+Focused on improving my skills in software development & problem solving 🚀
+Dreaming of becoming a successful Software Engineer and building impactful software for the future ✨

 - 🔭 I’m currently working on this page.improving my programming skills
 - 🌱 I’m currently learning Python, Java, C Programming